allisonwalker/precourse-2018/README.md

     python main.py

 # Examples
-If convinient, show some examples of the results you obtained during the project.
+If convenient, show some examples of the results you obtained during the project.

 # References
 A list of references of other works that you may have used.
 At least the reference to the dataset must be included.